felix-songwe/Frontend-Mentor---Testimonial-Grid-Section/README.md

 ### Continued development

   In the future I would like to solidify my skills with animations and advanced javascript concepts for web development.

-Challenges faced:
-- Had a challenge with getting the double quotes behind the text using z-index.

 ## Author